jamiejamiebobamie/objectLocalization/readme.md

 The code will reflect this step / ability.

-## Objective 2: ... say your objective to accomplish here …
+## Objective 2:

+Implement code that draws a bounding box around the image, localizing it within the image.

 **Why do you want to meet this objective?
 How will it improve your project?**

-Implement code that draws a bounding box around the image, localizing it within the image.
+This is sort of the primary goal for the project.

 **How will you demonstrate completion of your objective?**